-POPULATION TYPE OF AG ENCY

-Children (birth - 8 years) Abuse/Neglect Immigration/Refugee

-Youth (8 - 12 years) Addictions LGBTQ

-Adolescents (13 - 21 years) Adoption/Foster Care Medical

-Adults (22 - 64 years) After-School Program Health Clinic

-Seniors (65 + years) Community Center Hospice

-Men Criminal Justice Hospital

-Women Crisis Intervention Nursing home

-Families Developmental Disabilities Rehabilitation

-Cognitive Mental Health

-Physical In-patient

-Domestic/Family Violence Out-patient

-Global Residential

-Grief/Bereavement Prison/Prison Re-entry

-Head Start School

-HIV Senior Services

-Housing/Homelessness Veteran's Services

-AdvocacyCase ManagementCommunity Organizing/DCounselingCrisis InterventionGroup WorkGrant Writing PRACTICE AREA Information and Referra Mentoring Policy Practice Prevention/Education Program Development Program Evaluation/Res Outreach/Prevention

-n you feel you could not work?
+13. Are there any populations with which you feel you could not work?
 Why?
-Note anyt ult for you to work with the client groups.
-We was arself to work with this population.
+Note anything significant from your current situation of past that would make it difficult for you to work with the client groups.
+We will discuss this to determine whether or not you need to challenge yourself to work with this population.

-14. Identify three of your personal streng gths:
+14. Identify three of your personal strengths: \\\\\\

-hree areas to enhance your own personal growth and professional development that you want to focus upcoming academic year: personal circu any factors that need to be considered in making your field practicum assignment such as special umstances, criminal or child abuse background, physical restraints, transportation, need for ADA ons, geographic location, work commitments, family responsibilities, etc. abuse and criticism immunization Notice: Stude ised that some sites may require you complete and provide a FBI finger printed based clearance, child minal background clearance, TB test, drug screening test, physical examination, and or other tests or as.
+15. Identify three areas to enhance your own personal growth and professional development that you want to focus on during the upcoming academic year: \\\\\\

+16. Describe any factors that need to be considered in making your field practicum assignment such as special personal circumstances, criminal or child abuse background, physical restraints, transportation, need for ADA accommodations, geographic location, work commitments, family responsibilities, etc.

+Please be advised that some sites may require you complete and provide a FBI finger printed based clearance, child abuse and criminal background clearance, TB test, drug screening test, physical examination, and or other tests or immunizations.
 Your placement in the site will be contingent upon passing the required screenings.

-Into participating in field experiences pursuant to their course of study may be required to transport clients at which they are participating in field experience.
-It is recommended that students transport agency clients in agency vehicles personal vehicle during transpo commencement personal vehicle s.
-If an agency vehicle is not available, however, and the student chooses to transport an agency client in their le it is mandatory that the student have adequate automobile insurance to cover any incidents that may occur ortation of the agency client.
-Therefore, students are encouraged to contact their insurers prior to the nt of their field practicum to discuss their coverage and any questions that they have about using their les to transport clients.
-YES NO (Please initial) I agree to adhere to the NASW Code of Ethics.
-I agree to adhere to the West Chester University Undergraduate Social Work Program's Professional Standards.
-(A copy of bot th documents can be found in the Undergraduate Social Work Student Handbook/Field Manual). sion to release any information about me to potential field practicum sites that is necessary to obtain an feld practicum.
+Notice: Students participating in field experiences pursuant to their course of study may be required to transport clients at the agency for which they are participating in field experience.
+It is recommended that students transport agency clients in agency vehicles.
+If an agency vehicle is not available, however, and the student chooses to transport an agency client in their personal vehicle it is mandatory that the student have adequate automobile insurance to cover any incidents that may occur during transportation of the agency client.
+Therefore, students are encouraged to contact their insurers prior to the commencement of their field practicum to discuss their coverage and any questions that they have about using their personal vehicles to transport clients.

+YES NO (Please initial)

+\\\\ I agree to adhere to the NASW Code of Ethics.

+\\\\\ I agree to adhere to the West Chester University Undergraduate Social Work Program's Professional Standards.

+(A copy of both documents can be found in the Undergraduate Social Work Student Handbook/Field Manual).

+I give permission to release any information about me to potential field practicum sites that is necessary to obtain an appropriate field practicum.
 This includes but is not limited to the information on this Field Practicum Application.

-Application Completion Date Student ID# D #45 Student Signature Rev. 7/16 (back to home)
+\\\\\ Application Completion Date

+Student ID#

+\\\\\\ Student Signature